Washington Custody

 How will a judge make a decision about residential time?

-• the child’s involvement with his or her physical surroundings, school, or other activities;
+- the child’s involvement with their physical surroundings, school, or other activities;

 If the judge won't give me time with my child, does s/he have to explain why?